Mycoplasma hominis Culture, Ureaplasma Culture, Antrim #41066, SOFT: CXUU, EPIC: LAB5506

 After sexual transmission the incubation period is 10-20 days (1).

 Transmission during delivery is likely from an asymptomatic infected mother to her newborn.
 U. urealyticum may colonize the throat, eyes, umbilicus, and perineum of newborns.
 U. urealyticum has been isolated from the lower airways and lung biopsies of preterm infants with pneumonia and chronic lung disease (1).
-M. hominis can be aquired by neonates during delivery.
+M. hominis can be acquired by neonates during delivery.

 - Waites, K.B., C.M.
 Bebear, J.A.
 Robertson, D.F.
 Talkington and G.E.
 Kenny, 2001.
 Cumitech 34.
 Laboratory diagnosis of mycoplasmal infections.
 Coordinating ed., F.S.
 Nolte.
 American Society for Microbiology, Washington, D.C.